AlphaGalileo knowledge base

 In the top right hand side corner you will see the tab My Settings; click on it and from the menu choose ‘Edit My Account Preferences’.

-You will find the possible preferences in four different groups
+You will find the possible preferences in three groups

-Categories, or keywords They filter the content you see when you click on ‘view the latest news in my areas of interest’ and also the news alerts you receive.
+- Categories, or keywords These filter the content you see when you click on ‘view the latest news in my areas of interest’ and also the news alerts you receive.

-Languages > site language You can navigate the site in the language of your choice.
+- Site Languages You can navigate the site in the language of your choice.
 There are currently four available: English, Spanish, German and French.

 They are all marked with a red asterisk and are mandatory.